If you’re new to contracting, or if you’re a veteran, you’re almost certain to have heard about IR35.

-The first step is to ensure you have all your contracts reviewed by a employment status specialist.
-The wording of your contracts should demonstrate that you are working in the manner of a truly ‘self employed’ person, and your working practices (the way you carry out your contract work) should also mirror the terms of the contract.
+The first step is to ensure you have all your contracts reviewed by an employment status specialist.
+The wording of your contracts should demonstrate that you are working in the manner of a truly ‘self-employed’ person, and your working practices (the way you carry out your contract work) should also mirror the terms of the contract.

 Many contractors also opt to take out an IR35 insurance policy, which will cover the costs of professional representation in the event of an HMRC investigation.

 We asked Seb Maley, a director at Qdos Status Services Ltd (the leading provider of tax investigation insurance to the contract market), why you should bother with this type of insurance, if hardly any contractors get investigated: